South Carolina Medicaid (Healthy Connections) Long Term Care Programs, Benefits & Eligibility

 During the process of determining financial eligibility, it’s important to start gathering documentation that clearly details the financial situation for the Healthy Connections applicant.
 These documents will be needed for the official Medicaid application.
 Necessary documents may include tax forms, Social Security benefits letters, deeds to the home, proof of life insurance and quarterly statements for all bank accounts, retirement accounts and investments.
 For a complete list of documents you might need to submit with your Medicaid Long Term Care application, go to our Medicaid Application Documents Checklist.

 After financial eligibility requirements are checked and double checked, documentation is gathered, and functional eligibility is clarified, South Carolina residents can apply for Healthy Connections online.
-They can also download and complete forms for nursing home coverage or the Community Choices Waiver on this webpage and submit them to their local Healthy Connections county office.
+They can also go to their local Healthy Connections county office.

 For step-by-step guides to applying for each of the three types of Medicaid Long Term Care, just click on the name: 1) Nursing Home Medicaid 2) HCBS Waivers 3) ABD Medicaid.